Domestic violence in the United Kingdom

 Domestic violence and abuse in the United Kingdom are a range of abusive behaviours that occur within relationships.
 Domestic violence or abuse can be physical, psychological, sexual, financial or emotional.
 In UK laws and legislation, the term "domestic abuse" is commonly used to encompass various forms of domestic violence.
 Some specific forms of domestic violence and abuse are criminal offences.
 Victims or those at risk of domestic abuse can also be provided with remedies and protection via civil law.

-This is in consistent with the Istanbul Convention, whose member countries must provide protection orders to victims of domestic abuse to ratify this treaty.
+This is consistent with the Istanbul Convention, whose member countries must provide protection orders to victims of domestic abuse to ratify this treaty.

-Statutary definition
+Statutory definition

 The Domestic Abuse Act 2021 creates a statutory definition of domestic abuse, but there are no offences related to this definition.
-Rather preexisting offences make certain forms of domestic abuse illegal.
+Rather pre-existing offences make certain forms of domestic abuse illegal.

 This definition states that behaviour is abusive if it involves "physical or sexual abuse; violent or threatening behaviour; controlling or coercive behaviour; economic abuse; or, psychological, emotional or other abuse."
 In order for such behaviour to be classed as domestic abuse, it must occur between two people who are over the age of 16 and "personally connected" to each other.

 Relationships which constitute as "personally connected" are if the two parties are, or have been: